Final report for LNC21-459

 Research

-Queen bees from high grooming stocks have a set of genetic markers for selection, and different levels of oxidative stress and flight abilities compared to low grooming or commerical stocks.
+Queen bees from high-grooming stocks have a set of genetic markers for selection, and different levels of oxidative stress and flight abilities compared to low-grooming or commercial stocks.

 For outcome 1, we ask whether feral queens have better flight ability than the commercial package bees.
 Our lab has developed a protocol and a scientific publication for the method (Ma et al., 2019).
 Virgin queens will be evaluated using flight mills (Figure 1).
 As the glued bees on the mill, a computer connected to the flight mill sensor recorded maximum and mean velocity, flight duration, and flight distance.
-At least six virgin queens from each treatment (feral or commercial) will be used and each queen will be tested for six separate trial days.
-Feral stocks are from our university apiary.
-The non-selected commercial colonies are from GA and FL as controls.
-All flight mills will be located in the same room, with constant light (546.2±1.0 lx) and air temperature (25±1 ∘C).
-Six virgin queens per treatment group (feral queen vs commercial queen) will be used in this experiment.
+Six virgin queens from each treatment (feral or commercial) were used, and each queen was tested for six separate trial days.
+Feral stocks were from our university apiary.
+The non-selected commercial colonies were package bees from GA.
+All flight mills were located in the same room of CSU Bee Research Field Lab, with constant light (546.2±1.0 lx) and air temperature (23±2 ∘C).
+Six virgin queens per treatment group (feral queen vs commercial queen) was used in this experiment.

-For outcome 2, we ask whether the level of oxidative stress in feral queens is higher than the commercial bees.
-Queen pupae will be produced by our lab by grafting from two treatments (feral vs commercial) and collected for tests.
-Reactive Oxygen Species (ROS)- mediated oxidative damage will be quantified by measuring the Malondialdehyde (MDA) level in individual queen pupae (Li-Byarlay et al., 2016, Simone-Finstrom et al., 2016, Li-Byarlay & Cleare, 2020).
-The assay will be conducted using the OXItek™ Thiobarbituric Acid Reactive Substances (TBARS) Assay Kit (ZeptoMetrix Corp).
-The Pierce™ BCA™ Protein Assay kits (Thermo Scientific) will be used to measure the total soluble protein.
-Oxidative damage by normalized MDA levels will be examined in three biological replicates (colony).
-Each colony type (feral or package) includes at least six individual queen pupae (red-eye stage).
-Data will be analyzed using ANOVA.
+For outcome 2, we ask whether the level of oxidative stress in feral queens is higher than that of commercial bees.
+Queen pupae were produced by our lab by grafting from two treatments (feral vs commercial) and collected for tests.
+Reactive Oxygen Species (ROS)- mediated oxidative damage was quantified by measuring the Malondialdehyde (MDA) level in individual queen pupae (Li-Byarlay et al., 2016, Simone-Finstrom et al., 2016, Li-Byarlay & Cleare, 2020).
+The assay was conducted using the OXItek™ Thiobarbituric Acid Reactive Substances (TBARS) Assay Kit (ZeptoMetrix Corp).
+The Pierce™ BCA™ Protein Assay kits (Thermo Scientific) was used to measure the total soluble protein.
+Oxidative damage by normalized MDA levels was examined in three biological replicates (colony).
+Each colony type (feral or package) includes six individual queen pupae (red-eye stage).
+Data was analyzed using ANOVA.

 For outcome 3, we ask whether we can identify new genetic markers for queen quality using cutting-edge technology.
-For whole genome amplification (WGA), we will use the Primary Template-directed Amplification (PTA) (Gonzalez et al., 2020).
-We plan to use twelve samples, six fertilized eggs (high mite biting stock versus non-selected commercial bees), and six samples of semen for instrumental insemination from two populations, prepare single-cell sequencing libraries by the 10x Genomics Chromium controller (Traniello et al., 2020).
-Downstream Illumina sequencing will be carried out at Ohio State University Sequencing center.
+We have prepared queen and worker bee samples from high-biting stock and non-selected commercial bees, prepared single-cell sequencing libraries using the 10x Genomics Chromium controller (Traniello et al., 2020).
+The sequencing was carried out at the Singulomics company.

-For outcome 4, we ask whether we can change more bee farmers on their view of local bee resources, sustainable queen rearing in Ohio.
-We aim to have a three-day workshop with about 33 participants each year on how to do grafting and queen rearing, how to make swarm traps and catch local feral stocks, and how to detect mite biting behavior traits using microscopes.
-Participating/trained bee farmers will receive a certification from Central State University.
+For outcome 4, we ask whether we can change more bee farmers ' views on local bee resources, sustainable queen rearing in Ohio.
+We organized two-days workshop and field demo with 18-25 participants each year on how to do grafting and queen rearing, how to make swarm traps and catch local feral stocks, and how to detect mite-biting behavior traits using microscopes.
+Participating/trained bee farmers received the certifications from Central State University.

-For outcome 5, we plan to hold 4-5 day long field days with Purdue University and HHBBC each year on instrumental insemination events and work with queen breeders in the North Central Region to promote regional efforts on breeding for mite biters and mite resistant stocks.
-The field day event will be normally in May each year depending on drone and queen availabilities.
-Breeders will exchange genetics of queens from different feral colonies with high biting or chewing rate.
-Queen breeders will collect semen, conduct instrumental inseminations, and meet to discuss how to improve the breeding efforts as a group for our region.
+For outcome 5, we held a week-long field work with Heartland Honey Bee Breeders Cooperative (HHBBC) and Kentucky Queen Bee Breeders Association (KQBBA) each year on instrumental insemination events and work with queen breeders in the North Central Region to promote regional efforts on breeding for high mite biting and mite-resistant stocks.
+The field day events were on May 26-30, 2025, May 27-31, 2024, June 1-6, 2023 with drone and queen availabilities.
+Breeders exchanged genetics of queens from different feral colonies (KY and OH) with high biting or chewing rates.
+Queen breeders collected semen, conducted instrumental inseminations, and discussed how to improve the breeding efforts as a group for our region.

 For outcome 6, we ask whether we can train more undergraduate students on honeybee genetics, genomics, physiology, and pollinator health.
-At least six students of the under-represented minority will be trained on the lab protocols to perform experiments of flight mill experiments, TBARS assays, and sequencing experiments.
-They will be the future workforce for sustainable apicultural and agricultural research.
+Fifteen CSU (1890 Land Grant Institution) undergraduate students were trained on how to perform flight mill experiments, assays for oxidative stress, and prepare RNA samples for the sequencing experiments.
+The training prepared students for a future career in sustainable apicultural and agricultural research.
 Figures 3 and 4 show examples of our student training for research.
-We have trained 13 African American college students (7 females) in the past three years.

-All the data and research results will be shared by research & extension publications, newsletters to the Ohio State Beekeepers Association, CSU extension and outreach activities (American Beekeeping Federation, State of Ohio State Fair, Farm Science Review, Ohio Ecological Food and Farm Association Conference, Black Farmer Conference, Minority and Women Small Farmers Conference, and local agricultural or farmer conferences).
+We have submitted our research results as one revised manuscript for peer-reviewed publication, newsletters to the Ohio State Beekeepers Association, CSU extension, and outreach activities (American Beekeeping Federation, State of Ohio State Fair, Farm Science Review, Ohio Ecological Food and Farm Association Conference, Black Farmer Conference, Minority and Women Small Farmers Conference, and local agricultural or beekeepers associations).

 Reference